Home » Add value » From ‘No-tivation’ to motivation

-From No-tivation to motivation
+From ‘No-tivation’ to motivation

 Why do entrepreneurs enterprise?

 One of the most, no, the most critical factor in entrepreneurship is motivation.
-How eagerly do business owner want to run their own business?
+How eagerly does a business owner want to run their own business?
 Why do they want this so badly?
 For whom do they do all that effort and hard work without any guarantee or guaranteed income?
 How do customers benefit from this?
 Or are owners doing it mainly for their salary and pension?

 Even when it takes a very long time, and many setbacks keep on coming, what makes the entrepreneur tick and motivate him to keep on going?
 No matter what?
 Here you can read how you can discuss and increase the motivation of business owners.